Analytic approach to variance optimization under an $\ell_1$ constraint: Results for the variance optimized under an constraint

 \subsection{Results in the high dimensional regime}

-In this subsection we are going to present results for the range of $N$ and $T$ values when their ratio is neither very small, nor very close to $r=2$.
-While at the two extremes it is easy to get analytic results by hand, in the intermediate $r$ range one has to solve the stationarity conditions by help of a computer.
+In this subsection we present results for the range of $N$ and $T$ values where their ratio is neither very small, nor very close to $r=2$.
+While at the two extremes it is easy to get analytic results by hand, in the intermediate $r$ range one has to solve the first order conditions by help of a computer.
 The results will be displayed below in a few figures.
 For comparison, the results for $\eta_1=\eta_2=0$ (no regularization) and $\eta_1=0$, $\eta_2\to{\infty}$ (no short positions allowed) are also shown.
 When the full regularizer is applied we set $\eta_1=\eta_2=\eta$, for simplicity.
-Also, since we have already displayed the results that depend on the heterogeneity of the portfolio (dominance of the riskless asset, preferential elimination of the large volatility items and the condition for the resolvability of nearby volatilities), we can henceforth set $\sigma_i=\sigma=1$, for simplicity again.
+Also, since we have already displayed the results that depend on the heterogeneity of the portfolio (dominance of the riskless asset, preferential elimination of the large volatility items and the condition for the resolvability of nearby volatilities), we can henceforth set $\sigma_i=\sigma=1$ for all $i$, for simplicity again.

 Without regularization the optimization of variance does not have a meaningful solution beyond $r=1$ where the first zero eigenvalues of the covariance matrix appear.
-Then $q_0$ and $\Delta$ diverge in the limit $r\to{1-0}$, while $\lambda$ and the in-sample estimate for the free energy vanish at $r=1$.
-The condensate density $n_0$ is identically zero without regularization.
+Then $q_0$ and $\Delta$ diverge in the limit $r\to{1-0}$, while $\lambda$ and the in-sample estimate for the objective function vanish at $r=1$.
+In the absence of regularization the density $n_0$ of zero weights is identically zero.

 Regularization extends the region where the optimization can be carried out, from $0\le{r}<1$ to $0\le{r}<2$.
 We can see from Fig \ref{fig:n0} that for small values of the coefficient $\eta$ of the regularizer $n_0$ is very small for $r<1$, but starts increasing fast above $r=1$, ultimately going to 1/2.
 Note that $n_0$ can be directly measured by numerical simulations; the agreement between the replica calculation and numerical simulation has already been shown in Fig.1.